Finding critical points using improved scaling Ansaetze: Introduction

 In quantum statistical systems the method of choice is given by the so called phenomenological renormalization group (PRG) \cite{nightingale75,barber83}.
 Continuous phase transitions in quantum mechanics are characterized by closure of the first gap $\Delta_{L}$.
 Scaling hypothesis then asserts that the gap must be a function of $\xi$ hence $\Delta_{L}\sim\xi^{-\zeta}$ which defines the dynamical exponent $\zeta$.
 Since at the critical point the correlation length will be of the order of the system size, the quantity $L^{\zeta}\Delta_{L}$ will be independent of $L$.
 The PRG equation is then given by $\partial_{L}\left[L^{\zeta}\Delta_{L}\right]=0$.

 All these methods produce a sequence of pseudo critical points, say $T_{L}^{\ast}$ which scale to the critical point according to an algebraic law $T_{L}^{\ast}=T_{c}+O\left(L^{-\theta}\right)$ governed by the shift exponent $\theta$.
-The general belief is that the shift exponent $\theta$ is given by the inverse of the correlation length exponent $\nu$.
+The general belief is that the shift exponent $\theta$ is given by the inverse of the correlation length exponent $\nu$, as it happens to the maximum of susceptibility.
 Although, to our knowledge, no systematic study of shift exponents has been done, it was already pointed out in \cite{fisher82} that the relation $\theta=1/\nu$ is not always valid, and $\theta$ depends, among other factors, on the boundary conditions.
 In particular it should be clear that $\theta$ depends on the specific way in which the pseudo-critical point has been obtained.

 It should be reminded here that in recent times new tools for the characterization of quantum critical points, inherited from the theory of quantum information, have arisen \cite{amico08}.
 Among these the so called fidelity approach to phase transition consists of looking for the maximum of the so called quantum Fisher information \cite{zanardi07,lcv07}.
 This method is the best possible one if the only available resource we admit is measuring observables.
 As we will see we can do much more, i.e. compare different observables, compute finite difference and so on.
 In any case it was shown in \cite{zanna08resource} that, except for accidental cancellations, the shift exponent obtained with this method is $\theta=1/\nu$.